 At Leamington, we are currently developing our computing curriculum to be taught in line with our immersive curriculum.
 We will be adapting the SIL Planning ‘Teach Computing’.
 We believe it will not only be creative and inclusive but to also provide opportunities that will be challenging and ignite curiosity through our immersive and interactive learning.
 We are encouraging staff to embed computing across the whole curriculum to make learning creative and accessible.
 We want our pupils to be fluent with a range of tools to best express their understanding and hope by Upper Key Stage 2, children will have the independence and confidence to choose the best tool to fulfil the task and challenge set by teachers.

 We encourage our children to enjoy and value the curriculum we deliver.
 We will constantly ask the WHY behind their learning and not just the HOW.
 We want learners to discuss, reflect and appreciate the impact computing has on their learning, development and well being.
 Learning in computing will be enjoyed across the school.
 Teachers will have high expectations and quality evidence will be presented in a variety of forms.
 Children will use digital and technological vocabulary accurately, alongside a progression in their technical skills.
 They will be confident using a range of hardware and software and will produce high-quality purposeful products.
 Children will see the digital world as part of their world, extending beyond school, and understand that they have choices to make.
 They will be confident and respectful digital citizens going on to lead happy and healthy digital lives.

 We use formative assessment information in every computing lesson.
 Staff use this information to inform their short-term planning.
 This helps us provide the best possible support for all of our pupils, including the more able and children with SEND.
-The assessment milestones for each phase are currently being carefully mapped out and further broken down for each year group.
+The assessment milestones for each phase have been carefully mapped out and further broken down for each year group.
 This means that skills in computing will be progressive and built on year on year.
+(A spiral curriculum).